-NOTE: The shorthand v3 and v2 prefixes are used to distinguish between the product versions supported by MSA 1040 enclosures.
+NOTE: The shorthand v3 and v2 prefixes are used to distinguish between the product versions supported by MSA 2040 enclosures.
 General references to the SMU-that do not require version distinction-use the generic term.

-o v3: In the lower corner of the footer, overall health status of the enclosure is indicated by a health status icon.
+- v3: In the lower corner of the footer, overall health status of the enclosure is indicated by a health status icon.
 For more information, point to the System tab and select View System to see the System panel.
-You can select from v2: In the Configuration View panel, right-click the enclosure and select View > Overview to view the health status of the enclosure and its components.
+You can select from Front, Rear, and Table views on the System panel.
+If you hover over a component, its associated metadata and health status displays onscreen. - v2: In the Configuration View panel, right-click the enclosure and select View > Overview to view the health status of the enclosure and its components.
 The Enclosure Overview page enables you to see information about each enclosure and its physical components in front, rear, and tabular views-using graphical or tabular presentation-allowing you to view the health status of the enclosure and its components.